Limmen/gym-idsgame/experiments/simulations/v0/random_vs_tabular_q_agent/README.md

 it is intended for 2-agent simulations or RL training.

 In this experiment, the defender is implemented with a greedy policy based on a save Q-table.
 The attacker is implemented with a random attack policy.

-**NOTE** By default the pre-configured environments will create vulnerabilities at random locations in the network in order to make sure that a pre-programmed policy cannot be the optimal.
-Therefore, when you run simulation with a pre-trained Q-agent and with a pre-configured environment, it is likely that the environment will be different (have vulnerabilities at different locations) than the environment for which the Q-agent was trained to act optimally in.
-Thus, if you want to simulate a trained Q-agent with the exact same environment as when it was trained you'll need to manually use the configuration APIs to make the environment be identical.

 The network configuration of the environment is as follows: